rjeschmi/OpenFreezer/README.md

 # OpenFreezer

-This is a fork of the OpenFreezer project that exists at openfreezer.org.
-There haven't been significant changes from that, but I've cleaned up some code.
+This is a fork of the last code update that was made available at openfreezer.org

+We've abandoned the cleanup effort for the time being.
+Feel free to contact me if you are looking for more information about this code and the cleanup.

+Thanks
+Robert Schmidt
+Ottawa Hospital Research Instutute